Paul Morris (educationalist): Controversy

 It found that two other allegations, which arose during the course of the Inquiry but were denied by the senior government officials involved, did in fact occur.
 Firstly, Arthur Li had threatened to ‘rape’ the HKIEd if it failed to merge with CUHK; and secondly, Fanny Law had requested a professor at HKIEd to sack a staff member who was publicly critical of the Government’s reform agenda.
 The credibility of Arthur Li [Para 8.77] and Fanny Law [para 8.84] as witnesses was questioned by the Commission, whereas Professor Morris was described as a “generally honest” [Para 8.45] and “truthful” [Para 9.31] witness.

 On the day the report was published Fanny Law resigned from her post as Commissioner of the Independent Commission Against Corruption (ICAC).
 Arthur Li was not reappointed to the new Government that came into office on 1 July 2007.

 However, in 2007, the Secretary for Education took out a judicial review to challenge one statement made in the Commission's report, viz. that a government minister should not directly approach academics.
-The court of first instance held that on this matter the Permanent Secretary's approach did not violate the Institute's right to academic freedom, and the judicial review was allowed on March 2009.
+The court of first instance held that on this matter the Permanent Secretary's approach did not violate the Institute's right to academic freedom, and the judicial review was allowed in March 2009.
 This did not affect the findings of the Commission with regard to their terms of reference.

 For a fuller analysis of the controversy see:

 Currently, Professor Morris works at the Institute of Education, University College London.